Today's Articles

 Big Bill Broonzy

-On this date, we celebrate the birth of Big Bill Broonzy in 1893.
-He was a Black blues singer and guitarist.
+On this date, we celebrate the birth of Big Bill Broonzy, a Black blues singer and guitarist, in 1893.

-Born William Lee Conley Broonzy, he was from Scott, MS, but grew up in Arkansas.
+William Lee Conley Broonzy was born in Scott, MS, but grew up in Arkansas.
 He served in the army from 1918 to 1919 and moved to Chicago a year later; in 1926, he made his recording debut as a guitar sideman to some black blues singers.

 His mother, born a slave, died at 102, having survived to see her son become a world-famous musical figure.
 His autobiography, “Big Bill Blues,” appeared in 1955.
-Broonzy embodied a tradition of itinerant Folk-Blues.
-At the height of his popularity in 1957, his vocal effectiveness was reduced by a lung operation.
+Broonzy embodied a tradition of itinerant folk blues.
+At the height of his popularity in 1957, a lung operation reduced his vocal effectiveness.
 Bill Broonzy died of cancer in Chicago, Illinois, on August 14, 1958.

 To Become a Musician or Singer